railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

    *Trial Balance*

+.. tip:: Reporting for one or more Accounts

-You can print the `General Ledger`  and `Trial Balance` report directly from  the `Account` form also.
+    You can print the `General Ledger`  and `Trial Balance` report directly from the `Account` form too.

 .. index::
    single: balance sheet